scilus/nf-pediatric/docs/usage.md

   - A generic configuration profile for ARM based computers. **Experimental, not all containers have their ARM equivalent and might reduce performance.**
 - `tracking`
   - Perform DWI preprocessing, DTI and FODF modelling, anatomical segmentation, and tractography.
 Final outputs are the DTI/FODF metric maps, whole-brain tractogram, registered anatomical image, etc.
+- `bundling`
+  - Perform automatic bundle extraction using a bundle atlas.
+Then, each bundle is cleaned, and tractometry is performed to obtain various measures of WM microstructure along each bundle.
 - `segmentation`
   - Run Recon-all-clinical (default for participants >= 3 months), FreeSurfer, FastSurfer, or M-CRIB-S (participants < 3 months) for T1w/T2w surface reconstruction.
 Then, the [Brainnetome Child Atlas](https://academic.oup.com/cercor/article/33/9/5264/6762896) or Desikan-Killiany atlas is mapped to the subject space.
 - `connectomics`